-We have had such a fun filled summer so far with days spent out and about exploring new places, movie nights at home and Pajama days slobbed on the sofa playing computer games and I’m actually starting to look forward to the boys going back to school just for a rest.
-This week we had out first family visit to the Crocky Trail near Chester with the boys.
+This week we had out first family visit to the Crocky Trail Chester with the boys.
 My husband and I went 10 years ago when we first moved to Chester but despite it being on our door step we hadn’t actually been back with the boys and we have no idea why.
+This time I decided to write a Crocky Trail Review along with some top tips that will hopefully help you get the most out of your visit.

-The Crocky trail is an outdoor adventure play area that is divided into three main sections, four if you count the new wonderland area for under 5’s.
+The Crocky Trail is an outdoor adventure play area situated on the outskirts of Chester.
+It is divided into three main sections, four if you count the new wonderland area for under 5’s.
+It is family friendly has places to eat, toilets and free parking.

-There is the a main attraction area as you walk in which is full of slides, drop slides, small slides, high slides, very, very, very high slides and slides that throw you off into foam pits, these were the tiddlers highlight of the day.
-It was hear that I thought I was going to have heart failure as our 5 year old climbed to the top of the highest slide and just dropped without any fear at all whilst I stood at the bottom wanting to be sick.
+They have drop slides, small slides, high slides, very, very, very high slides and slides that throw you off into foam pits.
+This was the tiddlers highlight of the day.
+He could not get enough of all these slides.
+I on the other hand was not as impressed.
+It was here that I thought I was going to have heart failure as our 5 year old climbed to the top of the highest slide and just dropped without any fear at all whilst I stood at the bottom wanting to be sick.
 The slides are perfectly safe I hasten to add but my goodness do they turn your stomach.

-Here you will also find an array of football related activities and a couple of balance games too.
+In the main area of Crocky Trail you will also find an array of football related activities and a couple of balance games too.
 The big’un loved the football goal area the best and stayed in there for ages challenging other children as well as members of staff.
 The idea is to stand in front of a goal which also has another goal area either side and as people try and shoot you have to dive from the goal into the padded nets and save the ball.
+It looked a lot more fun than it sounds and is perfect for any football mad kid.

-From here you can walk into a second area that is similar to the first but instead of slides there are more ride type attractions.
-Things that make you spin, ninja warrior type activities, a hunted house and the titanic.
+From the main area you can follow the path round to the left and walk into a second area that is similar to the first but instead of slides there are more ride type attractions.
+Things that make you spin, ninja warrior type activities, a haunted house and a very popular ride called the titanic.

-Both boys favoured the titanic in this area which is a ride that gets higher and higher, steeper and steeper and then starts to shake.
-The aim is to stay seated as long as possible although for the spectators its much more fun when people start to drop.
+Both of our boys favoured the titanic in this area, which is a ride that gets higher and higher, steeper and steeper and then starts to shake.
+The aim is to stay seated as long as possible although for the spectators it’s much more fun when people start to drop.

-The haunted house is pitch black and contains moving objects and although both boys were brave enough to try it neither of them would go on again and I think that it was maybe a little to scary for them, especially the 5 year old.
+The haunted house also gets good reviews from older children.
+It is pitch black and contains moving objects and although both boys were brave enough to try it neither of them would go on again and I think that it was maybe a little to scary for them, especially the 5 year old.

-After we had completed both these areas several times we took to the third area which is the actual trail itself.
+After we had completed both these areas several times we took to the third area which is the actual Crocky Trail itself.
 This is a circular path that has a number of obstacles dotted about.
-Some are easier than other, such as thin bridges and stepping stones, some are more fun such as the swings and the water blaster and others are more difficult such as the chain crossing but all are great fun.
-The trail can be accessed by all and even the parents were joining in with most of the families including our.
-You can walk the trail without doing the obstacles so don’t avoid it simply miss out the bits you cant do and have a go on the ones you want to.
+Some are easier than others, such as thin bridges and stepping stones.
+Some are more fun and require less concentration such as the swings and the water blaster.
+And then there are those that are more difficult such as the chain crossing.
+All of the obstacles are great fun but don’t worry as the whole of the Crocky Trail route can be accessed by everyone and if you get to an obstacle you can’t complete, or simply don’t want to try, that is fine you can just walk round it.
+You wont get stuck.

 Top Tips for the Crocky trail near Chester

-Only take placid dogs that are used to noise.
+Only take placid dogs that are use to noise

 You can take dogs as long as they remain on a lead at all times.
-I think this is great however I would point out that the park is noisy with people and the mechanics of the rides and we saw one dog getting very distressed, shaking and barking at everyone and everything so please consider this before you take yours.
+I think this is great however, I would point out that the park is noisy with lots of people and the mechanics of the rides and we saw one dog getting very distressed, shaking and barking at everyone and everything.
+So please consider this before you take your dog with you.
 We chose to leave Buddy at home and I am grateful that we did.

 Take a picnic